Financial-Times/ft-origami/docs/developer-guide/using-the-polyfill-service.md

 ## Polyfill.io and the Build Service.
 Origami Build Tools and the Build Service both include some polyfills from core-js which conflict with the Polyfill.io's default set.
-Until we remove these conflicting polyfills from the Build Service (when Polyfill.io can provide the same coverage for ES6 as offered in core-js) you should use `?excludes=Symbol,Symbol.iterator,Symbol.species,Map,Set` to prevent conflicts.
+Until we remove these conflicting polyfills from Origami's tools (when Polyfill.io can provide the same coverage for ES6 as offered in core-js) this will continue to be a problem.

+Right now, the conflict exists with `Symbol`, `Map` and `Set` polyfills.
+If you are using these features, there are two possible solutions:

+- If possible, only use polyfills delivered by the Polyfill-Service - ​*recommended, future-proof*
+- Alternatively, if you need to include the Babel polyfills, you can exclude polyfills from the default set in Polyfill.io by adding the following parameters to your Polyfill.io request:  `?excludes=Symbol,Symbol.iterator,Symbol.species,Map,Set`

+### Exclude Symbol polyfills from the Build Service or OBT
+In OBT you can exclude all the Babel polyfills by setting a the `babelRuntime` flag eg `obt build --babelRuntime=false`

+There is an open issue on the Build Service to exclude the core-js polyfills there too: https://github.com/Financial-Times/origami-build-service/issues/58.